![]() Amsterdam to Brussels by train: A Thalys at Brussels Midi. |

 -

-Booking usually opens 4 months ahead, although this can shrink to as few as 60 days ahead for dates after the major timetable change in mid-December, and sometimes for dates after the mid-June timetable change too.
-You may also find odd dates that open for booking less than 4 month ahead if trackwork delays finalising the timetable.
-You print your own ticket or can show it on your phone.
+Booking usually opens 4 months ahead, but this can shrink to as few as 60 days ahead for dates after the major timetable change in mid-December.
+You may also find odd dates which open less than 4 month ahead if trackwork delays finalising the timetable.

 -